rahulgithubral/DataPilotX/README.md

 http://localhost:5173

-�� Example Questions
+🧪 Example Questions

 Which category has the highest total sales?

-Show sales trend over time.
+Show sales trends over time.

 Summarise this dataset.